 Before joining PennFuture, Emily worked as a watershed specialist and urban resources conservationist with two county conservation districts, as a children’s environmental camp director, as a naturalist, and as a river kayak guide.

-She is involved with many volunteer organizations including the Northeast Audubon Society Chapter where she sits on the board of directors.
-Emily is the recording secretary for SEEDS: Sustainable Energy and Education Development Support based in Honesdale, PA.
-She is also a member of the Lackawanna Valley Chapter of Trout Unlimited and a Member of The Wildlife Society.
+She is involved with many volunteer organizations, such as the Audubon Society and SEEDS: Sustainable Energy and Education Development Support based in Honesdale, PA.
+She is also a member of Trout Unlimited as well as the Wildlife Society.

-Emily earned a B.S. degree in Environmental Resource Management from Keystone College.
-While at Keystone she was the Eco Club President for two years and also served as the student representative on the Campus Sustainability Committee.
+Emily earned a B.S. degree in Environmental Resource Management from Keystone College, where she was the Eco Club President for two years and also served as the Campus Sustainability Committee student representative.

-Born and raised in the Borough of Throop, PA, Emily is an avid freshwater angler, hiker, traveler, kayaker, and birder.
-Emily’s love for birding has resulted in a nine year stretch of volunteering at a bird banding station in Dalton, PA.
-It has also brought her to Belize twice and to volunteer with Operation Ruby-throat which is a program focused around tracking hummingbird and Neo-tropical migrant migration patterns from North America to Central America.
+Born and raised in the Borough of Throop, PA, Emily is an avid angler, hiker, traveler, kayaker, and birder.
+Emily’s love for birding has resulted in a nine-year stretch of volunteering at a bird banding station in Dalton, PA.
+It has also brought her to Belize twice and to volunteer with Operation Ruby-throat, a program that tracks hummingbird and Neo-tropical migrant migration patterns from North America to Central America.